-The Group's SCR floor (minimum capital requirement) is the sum of the minimum capital requirements for the insurance companies and those for the NCPs.
-As of December 31, 2023, the minimum capital requirement came to $\leq 291,165$ thousand (December 31, 2022: $\leq 270,043$ thousand), of which $\leq 281,610$ thousand related to participating insurance undertakings and $\leq 9,555$ thousand to NCPs.
-The minimum capital requirement equates to 45.6 percent of the current solvency capital requirement, which means that the coverage ratio for the minimum capital requirement as of the reporting date was 683.5 percent (December 31, 2022: 648.1 percent).
-The increase in the minimum capital requirement of 7.8 percent was mainly due to the MCR increases at ARAG SE and ARAG Krankenversicherungs-AG.
+The Group's minimum capital requirement is the sum of the minimum capital requirements for the insurance companies and those for the NCPs.
+As of December 31, 2024, the minimum capital requirement came to €361,737 thousand (December 31, 2023: €291,165 thousand), of which €352,694 thousand related to participating insurance undertakings and €9,043 thousand to NCPs.
+This means that the coverage ratio for the minimum capital requirement as of the reporting date was 600.9 percent (December 31, 2023: 683.5 percent).
+The increase in the minimum capital requirement of 24.2 percent was mainly due to an MCR increase at ARAG SE.